What Are Wolf Teeth?

 Below: Two sets of wolf teeth extracted from different horses.
 A quarter appears in the top of the photo for size reference.
 Underneath the quarter, on the left, are a pair of wolf teeth extracted from a yearling.
 On the right are a pair of wolf teeth extracted from a two-year old.

 Unerupted (Blind) Wolf Teeth

 Wolf teeth cannot always be seen.
 They can remain below the surface of the gum where they are called "unerupted" or "blind" wolf teeth.
-While the unerupted teeth themselves cannot be seen, they can usually be seen or felt as little bumps in the gum.
-Blind wolf teeth often cause a horse a great deal of soreness in the mouth so they should be removed the same as wolf teeth that have erupted above the gum line.
-Be careful if you decide to feel for blind wolf teeth in a horse's mouth - a horse may react suddenly and violently if you touch a sore spot on its gum.
+While the unerupted teeth themselves cannot be seen there are often little bumps visible on the gum where they they lie beneath the surface.
+Unerupted wolf teeth often cause a horse a great deal of soreness in the mouth so they should be removed the same as wolf teeth that are visible.

 Wolf Teeth Size

 Unlike the rest of a horse's teeth, wolf teeth do not continue to grow and/or erupt through the gum throughout the life of the horse.
 Wolf teeth are small, and while they will grow in size somewhat during a horse's early years, they will remain undersized compared to the other teeth.

 - Bridle A Horse

 - Care For Your Saddle Pad Or Blanket